g-ae/minecord-farmer/README.md

 * Inside config.json file :
   * Write your account's token
-  * Write the channel in which the bot will be executed
+  * Write the id the channel in which the bot will be executed

 * Execute the script with
 ```bash